richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Using these artificial languages, one can define algorithms – one class of algorithms is those written in computer code.[1-2]

+the discussion of “code” as a syntactical language and heuristic process that we push for computational design to become a subject of thought and common language in landscape architecture, to promote new ecological, social, economic, formal, and material design systems in the built environment.[1-2]

 * 计算性设计（computational design）

 The extraordinary palette of possibilities offered by new computational methods through geographically positioned modeling and its attributes will enable designers to access more readily a broader palette of options, questions, and solutions, responding physically and spatially to the specificity and inherent complexity of a place.
 This will also enable an entirely new form of ecology to arise and succeed, one that is much more imbedded in the cultural and topographical quality of each place.[1-1]